 Books on Depression, Anxiety, and Stress

 Authentic Happiness is a great introduction to the science of happiness, positive psychology.
 Strangely, what most of us think will make us happy in the long-term, only provides a short-term boost of happiness.
 And things we don’t think contribute that much to happiness, really are the key to long-term happiness.
-This book is a great option if you feel like you have much of what should make you happy, yet it still seems elusive.
+A great option if you feel like you have much of what should make you happy, yet it still seems elusive.

 Written by UCLA interpersonal neurobiology pioneer Dan Siegel, Mindsight is a straightforward approach to reducing stress, anxiety, and depression by learning to observe the mind in action.
 Mindsight offers readers a visual and systematic approach to managing difficult emotions in a more effective way without denying or drowning in them.
-Siegel’s down-to-earth style makes his approach easy to learn and practice.
 This is a great option for visual learners and those who want a practical approach to managing their emotions.

-Written by Oprah’s life coach, Finding Your Own North Star is a fun, down-to-earth read on identifying what really makes you happy and what does not.
+Written by Oprah’s life coach, Finding Your Own North Star is a fun, down-to-earth read on identifying what really makes you happy.
 Peppered with pointed humor, this book takes you on a step-by-step process of how to get your own version of happy, including how to deal with beliefs, emotions, and relationships that hold you back.
 A book for action-oriented folks, each chapter has worksheets to help you figure out the right steps for you.
 If you can’t stand the typical self-help book, this is a good option for you.

 Books on Trauma and PTSD